libreswitch/ops/tests/rest/rest_test.md

 ## REST API get method for users

 ### Objective
-The objective of the test case is to validate the "/rest/v1/system/users" through the standard RESTAPI GET method.
+The objective of the test case is to validate the "/rest/v1/system/users" through the standard REST API GET method.

 ### Requirements
 The requirements for this test case are: